oiva/oiva.github.io/_posts/2016-11-24-a-winter-bike.markdown

 gears it's *very* low maintenance and perfect for winter cycling.
 The tires hold OK in snow and icy asphalt.
 How it handles in the forest remains to be seen but I try not to stress too much about it.

+### Update

+I did take the bike on to some trails and participated in VPCX anniversary competition (a local, not so serious cyclocross competition).
+The bike's geometry was good but the gearing was really not suitable for off-road.
+Still a lot of fun.